-It happens even to savvy consumers, including Consumers’ Checkbook staff: Sometimes—even after you do extensive homework before making a purchase or contracting for a service—things still go wrong.
-The supposedly repaired clothes washer is once again inoperative, and the repairperson says it’s a new problem (which, of course, it’s not).
-The TV starts acting screwy exactly one week after its warranty expires (of course).
-The crown falls out of your tooth after only four months of chewing (seems like it should outlast your caramel cravings by a few years).
+It happens even to savvy consumers, including Consumers’ Checkbook staff: Sometimes things go wrong, even after doing extensive homework before making a purchase or contracting for a service.
+The icemaker conks out on your weeks-old fridge.
+Your kid’s beloved iPad starts acting screwy exactly one week after its warranty expires.
+The crown falls out of your tooth after only four months of chewing.
+You ordered a large pizza but got just garlic knots.

-Although most of us gripe about service headaches to family, friends, and co-workers, we seldom—studies show it’s as few as one out of four—complain to the company that dropped the ball.
-And many consumers who do complain to businesses do so ineffectively.
+Although most of us gripe about service headaches to family, friends, and co-workers, very few of us—studies show it’s as few as one out of four—complain to the business that dropped the ball.
+And often consumers who do complain do so ineffectively.

-A lot of consumers remain silent because it seems like too much trouble to complain, or they want to avoid a confrontation.
+Many consumers remain silent because it seems like too much trouble to complain, or they want to avoid a confrontation.
 Others don’t complain because they think it won’t help—the warranty expired a week ago, so the store won’t do anything.
-But, in our experience, telling a company—especially a reputable company—that things didn’t go well often produces good results.
-The trick is to complain effectively, and to diligently follow up.
+But, in our experience, telling a company—especially a reputable one—that things didn’t go well often produces good results.
+The trick is to complain effectively, and diligently follow up.

 Listen to audio highlights of the story below:

-The first step is to make sure the company’s owner or manager knows you are dissatisfied.
-Even if the employees you dealt with know you’re unhappy, that information might not reach someone who has the authority—and cares enough about customer service—to put things right.
+First, make sure the company’s owner or manager knows you are dissatisfied.
+Even if the employees you dealt with heard your complaints, that information might not reach someone with the authority—and the desire to provide good customer service—to put things right.

-If your gripe is with a large company—and its customer service team did not resolve it—obtain an email address or phone number for the company’s CEO or president.
-Although the company’s top executive is unlikely to handle your complaint personally, their staff is likely to give it to someone in the company who can help you—and is more likely to respond to a request that comes from the top.
+If your gripe is with a large company—and its customer service team doesn’t resolve it—get the email address or phone number for the company’s CEO or president.
+Although the company’s top executive probably won’t handle your complaint personally, their staff will likely give it to someone who can help you—and is more likely to respond to a request from the top.

-If complaining in writing, provide copies of relevant documents such as contracts, invoices, receipts, and previous correspondence with your email or letter.
+If complaining in writing, provide copies of relevant documents such as contracts, invoices, receipts, and previous correspondence.

 Become a Smarter Consumer Get free, expert advice delivered to your inbox every Wednesday when you sign up for the Weekly Checklist newsletter.

 Still no favorable resolution?
-Complain again.
-With large companies, ask that your case get “escalated” to the next manager on the corporate customer service food chain.
-Unfortunately, with some companies you might have to fight (politely!) through several layers of staff to reach a resolution.
-For example, I recently had to complain to increasingly higher-up staff at Alamo Rent a Car for nearly six months to get a refund for the $276 “special cleaning fee” it charged me to vacuum my kids’ crumbs from the backseat of a rental.
+Keep trying.
+With large companies, ask for your case to be “escalated” to the next manager on the corporate customer service food chain.
+Unfortunately, with larger outfits, you might have to fight (politely!) through several layers of staff to reach a resolution.

-If the company won’t do the right thing, there are third-party programs that can help.
+If the company won’t do the right thing, third-party programs can help.

 If you paid using a credit card, the federal Fair Credit Billing Act and the policies of credit card issuers provide enormous leverage by allowing you to withhold payment for goods and services you believe are defective or not delivered as promised.
 After you’ve tried unsuccessfully to resolve the matter with the service provider, contact your credit card bank to dispute the charge (you usually can do this even if you’ve already paid the bill).
 Once you’ve requested this “chargeback,” your credit card bank will place a hold on the disputed charge and investigate.
 The service provider can protest the chargeback, but sellers rarely successfully reverse chargebacks if the customer has returned (or tried to return) the goods or can document the service defect.